C3212625/mongodb_backup/README.md

  AUTH_PARAM=" --username ${MONGO_USER} --password ${MONGO_PASSWD}"
 fi

-This will help to Enable Daily Backup without SSL Enables.
+This will help to Enable Daily Backup without SSL Enabled.

 Also, you can Alter your Retention Period on: